redFrik/udk18-Discrete_Structures/udk171130/README.md

 )).play;
 )

+//let this run for a while and listen
 (
 Pdef(\loop).quant= 1;
 Pdef(\loop, PmonoArtic(\avsamp,
     \buf, ~loop,
     \dur, 4,
-    \legato, Pseq([0.95, 0.8], inf),  //shorter every other time - this subltre stop makes a huge difference
+    \legato, Pseq([0.95, 0.8], inf),  //shorter every other time - this subtle stop makes a huge difference
     \amp, 0.75,
 )).play;
 )